 137. It forms so remarkable a symptom in the Delirium Tremens, as to have been adopted as part of its designation.
-In one instance the tremor had preceded the delirium several
+In one instance the tremor had preceded the delirium several days, and I was enabled to predict the occurrence of delirium :

-\ Προγνωστικον. † Lib. ii, cap.
+† Lib. ii, cap.
 3, 4, 6.

-There are two points in the treatment of Typhus Fever, connected with the attitude, of the utmost importance:-sometimes the supine position is retained so long, that ulceration takes place on the compressed parts, especially about the sacrum or pelvis.
-Dr. Armott's very ingenious proposal of the hydrostatic bed seems admirably adapted to obviate this calamity.
+[‡] There are two points in the treatment of Typhus Fever, connected with the attitude, of the utmost importance :-sometimes the supine position is retained so long, that ulceration takes place on the compressed parts, especially about the sacrum or pelvis.
+Dr. Arnott's very ingenious proposal of the hydrostatic bed seems admirably adapted to obviate this calamity.
 The second point is cautiously to guard against the effects of muscular exertion during the period of convalescence.
-I know, by experience, that by far the greater number of relapses are occasioned by early and undue exertion and fatigue: the effect is speedy, or gradual, sinking of the powers; the inference is obvious and of the utmost consequence.
+I know, by experience, that by far the greater number of relapses are occasioned by early and undue exertion and fatigue : the effect is speedy, or gradual, sinking of the powers; the inference is obvious and of the utmost consequence.

-days, and I was enabled to predict the occurrence of delirium: in another case, the effect of drinking, the affection consisted in great tremor, and, being cut short, delirium never occurred.
-It is scarcely necessary to advert to the more constant state of tremor observed in hard drinkers.
+in another case, the effect of drinking, the affection consisted in great tremor, and, being cut short, delirium never occurred.- It is scarcely necessary to advert to the more constant state of tremor observed in hard drinkers.

-138. Tremor on holding out the hand, in writing, in carrying a cup to the mouth, in walking, and in articulation, is a usual symptom of Acute Dyspepsia; it is generally conjoined with an appearance of nervousness and of susceptibility to hurry and agitation.
+138. Tremor on holding out the hand, in writing, in carrying a cup to the mouth, in walking, and in articulation, is a usual symptom of Acute Dyspepsiæ; it is generally conjoined with an appearance of nervousness and of susceptibility to hurry and agitation.